Executive Summary

 Another common misunderstanding is the assumption that eligibility only matters after an injury.
 In reality, eligibility is assessed at different stages depending on context: before coverage begins, when work duties change, or when a claim is evaluated.

 Eligibility is about fit.
 Claims are about proof.
+Understanding how waiting periods, benefit structures, and disability definitions work can also clarify why eligibility and claim outcomes are evaluated differently.
 They are related, but they are not the same process.

 Eligibility is context-based, not automatic.